ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

     The data must be within the range of the numeric data type users want to change.
   - Character data type --> Data date type
     The data before the change should stored as a date
-    The data format must match the DEFAULT_DATE_FORMAT property.
+    The data format must match the DEFAULT_DATE_FORMAT property
   - Date data type --> Character data type
     When converted to the character type, it is changed to DEFAULT_DATE_FORMAT